Fordham Forward FAQs for Students and Families

 Will new student orientation be held in-person?

-Traditional New Student Orientation events will be reimagined as virtual or hybrid events to allow students various ways to participate.
+We are currently planning our programming, including orientation programs, around in-person and virtual components.
 Detailed information about Opening Day and orientation procedures, protocols, and schedules will be communicated with students and families in August.

 What should I do if I don’t feel well?